 Albert Wiggan is a Bardi-kija-Nyul Nyul man from the Kimberley in West Australia.
 Growing up in two worlds, between his father’s traditional culture and the middle-class Australian values of his Catholic mission mum, Albert understands the strength we can achieve by connecting what seems disparate.
 As a National Parks Ranger seeking to protect the Kimberley region, particularly from the threats posed by climate change, he argues passionately for bringing together Western science and Indigenous science – the valuable traditional ecological knowledge passed down from people who managed our country sustainably for 60,000 years.
 Indigenous knowledge is an underused resource that provides some hope for positive change.
 Watch his talk here.

 The dry humoured DJ

-If you’ve ever thought about how we rush to judgement, you’ll love watching writer and performer Yve Blake’s talk about fangirls.
+If you’ve ever thought about how we rush to judgment, you’ll love watching writer and performer Yve Blake’s talk about fangirls.
 Yve takes us on a journey from Beatlemania to a shrine to Harry Styles’ vomit and around a hairpin bend where we can take a good hard look at our double standards and prejudices.
-In the end we are all on our feet screaming.
+In the end, we are all on our feet screaming.
 Enjoy.

 The happiest man in the world